 The domestic economy is functioning as well as any period since 2007, however we expect economic growth to slow next year.
 Measured by GDP, we expect the economy grew by a solid 4.0% in the second quarter and is growing at a rate of 2.7% with most sectors performing well.

 It's time again for our weekly gasoline update based on data from the Energy Information Administration (EIA).
-The price of Regular and Premium were up five and four cents, respectively, from last week.
-According to GasBuddy.com, California has the highest average price for Regular at $3.69 and San Francisco, CA is the most expensive city, averaging $3.81.
-Louisiana has the cheapest at $2.60.
-The WTIC end of day spot price closed at 72.35, a 2.0% increase from this time last week and its highest since late 2014.
+The price of Regular and Premium were both down a penny from last week.
+According to GasBuddy.com, Hawaii has the highest average price for Regular at $3.70 and San Francisco, CA is the most expensive city, averaging $3.74.
+South Carolina has the cheapest at $2.53.
+The WTIC end of day spot price closed at 67.20, a 2.6% decrease from this time last week.

 Infrastructure is not a glamorous topic — it isn’t satirized on late-night TV, nor is it trending on social media.
 But the need for increased infrastructure investment is real across the globe.
 Given expected demographic trends, disruption by new technology and insufficient spending in the past, we at Invesco Real Estate believe infrastructure-related companies could be poised for decades of growth.